Methodology

 • Article samples: refreshed daily per topic, capped at 40 links per page.

-• Pages re-render hourly; the "Data updated" line shows the newest datapoint's date.
+• Pages re-render as new data lands; the "Data updated" line shows the newest datapoint's date.

 Known limitations